Paratron/smartimages/README.md

 Lazy loading is also supported for container backgrounds.

-Instead of just defining a image URL, you can put everything into the src attributes that would be a valid css background-image value.
+Instead of just defining an image URL, you can put everything into the src attributes that would be a [valid css `background-image` value](https://developer.mozilla.org/en/docs/Web/CSS/background-image).
 This is especially handy when you want to define multiple background images.